mobiwek61/i2cQuaternion/README.md

 - ⛵ Boatswain's whistle can also heard aboard starships to alert the captain into action.

 ### Libraries and Helper Classes
-- Look in platformio.ini ship's manifest to see the published library used to access the chip.
+- Look in platformio.ini ⛵ ship's manifest to see the github library used to access the chip.
-- I added helper functions, organized as those tied to specific hardware and universal use:
+- I added helper functions, organized as those tied to specific hardware "hdwreHelpers" and universal use:
 Structure of /lib:
 ```
     lib/myLib